Preparing the perineum for childbirth

 If you plan on starting a perineal massage session in the last 5 to 6 weeks of pregnancy, the correct selection of a perineal massage oil that is right for you is crucial.

 All the perineal massage oils listed above have multifaceted benefits.
-You don’t have to settle on just one type.
 Experiment with them to see what works best for you in your attempts to improve your chances of having a birth with minimal vaginal trauma.
 If recommended by your healthcare professional, add perineal massage oil to your maternity checklist and bring it to the delivery room.